yusufcmlt/node-puppeteer-pdf/README.md

 # node-puppeteer-pdf
-Pdf api thing with nodejs and puppeteer
+HTML to PDF thing with serverless functions and puppeteer